 Tubal Cain Trail is a 19.4 mile heavily trafficked out and back trail located near Sequim, Washington that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, camping, birding, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, walking, camping, birding, and backpacking and is best used from June until October.

 From Sequim, 3 miles east on U.S. 101 to Palo Alto Road.
 Turn right and drive 7.5 miles to Forest Service Road 28.
 Stay left and drive 1 mile to Forest Service Road 2860.
 Turn right and drive a long 14.5 miles to the trailhead.